albertopeam/Android-Infrastructure/README.md

 Notes package is the sample activity with all the configuration stuff needed to make the use cases run.

 ##### Todos:
-*  Add dagger mock rule to test notes activity
-*  add UseCaseExecutorImpl an return param in execute to check if use case was sended to execution.
-*  Improved ExceptionController with delegates with lifecycle(refactor to maintain SOLID)
 *  Replace NotRecoverableError String property with a int reference to support I18N
-*  Test: unit and infrastructure(database, usecase handler)
+*  Test: unit and infrastructure(database)
-*  Comment code(infrastructure->exceptions)
+*  Comment code: infrastructure->exceptions, review concurrency
-*  ExceptionController handle int refs from strings file
-*  Decouple infrastructure to a library and upload to bintray
+*  Decouple infrastructure to a library and upload to bintray.
+*  Library wiki(Github) with samples
+*  Mount a jenkinsfile.
+Local jenkins.
+Search free jenkins providers.
+*  Automatic upload from jenkins to bintray.

 ##### Collaborations
 Via PR.
 They will be well received